Congratulations! You got the call. Here’s how you can make the most of your job interview.

 What About Creative Industries or the Not-for-Profit Sector?

-Picking an interview outfit for a conservative industry is often easier than choosing one for a creative workplace, such as a graphic design company, or a more casual workplace, such as some not-for-profit agencies.
-In creative environments, a suit may seem old-fashioned or out of touch—you may want to dress with a bit of flair—while at a not-for-profit, expensive clothing might send the wrong message.
+Picking an interview outfit for a conservative industry is often easier than choosing one for a creative workplace.
+These include graphic design companies, or more casual workplaces, such as some not-for-profit agencies.
+In creative environments, a suit may seem old-fashioned or out of touch.
+You may want to dress with a bit of flair.
+At a not-for-profit, expensive clothing might send the wrong message.
 You may need to do more research in these situations.

 Some clothing items should always be avoided no matter where you want to work.
 Generally speaking, even in creative or casual workplaces, you should not go to an interview wearing: